carlonicora/default_docker/README.md

-# default_docker
+# setup

-The idea is to user the `.docker/` folder to contain all the docker setup, while the app is going to reside in the root.
+The idea is that this project is the repository for an application (in this case a php CLI app).
+The application will reside in the root or the project, while the `.docker/` folder to contain all the docker setup files.

+# Shell

 I have created the file `docker.sh` to simplify the management of the image.